-Fear not, we’ll be scouring the whole of Oxfordshire and beyond to find the cast we need to bring this classic show to the Amey Theatre in Abingdon.
-Even Fred Astaire and Ginger Rogers might struggle to make the cut!!
+Fear not, we’ve searched the whole of Oxfordshire and beyond to find the cast we need to bring this classic show to the Amey Theatre in Abingdon.
+Even Fred Astaire and Ginger Rogers failed to make the cut!!

 You can find all the latest news on this production, including character details and how to take part, by stopping by our Current Show page here.